MLA, Harvard University GSD

 His current teaching assignments include Media 3 and Media 4, and has as well contributed to Penn Praxis work on Resilient by Design.
 Currently he is working with Karen M’Closkey and Keith VanDerSys on coastal resiliency mapping in the Galapagos.

-He was awarded the 2017 G. Holmes Perkins Distinguished Teaching Award for Non Standing Faculty in Penn Design.
+He was awarded the 2017 G. Holmes Perkins Distinguished Teaching Award for Non Standing Faculty in The University of Pennsylvania Stuart Weitzman School of Design.